 Explore an authentic Buddhist pagoda in Burma, popups give an educational description of various artefacts as well as a history of Buddhism in Burma.
 Avoid the creepy girl with long hair that jumps out and you and bites your face.
 Only one pagoda to explore, more are promised.
-Along with a reality mode that shows you what the pagoda looks like after it’s been blown up.
+Along with a reality mode that shows you what the pagoda looks like after it’s been blown up by extremists.

 A virtual cinema that you can sit in and watch movies.
 Supports viv, wmv and ra movie files stored on your phone memory (doesn’t support memory card).
 Looking around in the cinema you can see stained seats scattered with popcorn, a woman playing with her phone, a guy playing with himself, a padlocked emergency exit and a creepy girl with long hair who jumps up and bites your face.